-As September leaves us and we head into October, there’s already a definite chill in the air.
+As September leaves us and we head into October, temperatures are slowly starting to drop across the country.
 The beginning of autumn is a truly beautiful time of year, so enjoy the spectacle of the leaves changing colour and start thinking about preparing your garden for the coming months.

 October is the start of the planting season.
 Bulbs and plants will benefit from having the months ahead to get rooted in, but be wary of planting evergreens in overly exposed patches as they are prone to drying out in winter winds.
 We have a great range of autumn bulbs to choose from.
 Plant them now for a beautiful riot of spring colour.

 Clear the leaves

 As tempting as it may be to leave fallen leaves, the kindest thing you can do for your lawn is to give them a good rake.
 Clearing them will help protect your lawn from water logging and unnecessary damage (particularly after all the rain we’ve had recently!).
 The fallen leaves also make for fantastic mulch.
 This could be the perfect time to start a compost heap, if you haven’t already.
 Once your lawn is clear and dry, October will probably see the final mow of the year before winter really sets in.

 It’s also important to make sure any leaves are cleared from patios, pathways and decking as they can be quite a hazard if left unattended.

 If you have kids in the family or if you’re the creative type, autumn is a great time to get out in the garden.
 While collecting those fallen leaves, put a few aside for creative activities indoors or out.
 They can be used to create creatures and characters, forest friend headbands, crown leaf prints or wax crayon rubbings.
 Just pick up some art and craft supplies and you can turn your leaf pile into a real masterpiece.